Dynamics, data and reconstruction: A categorical perspective for dynamics

 as dictated by \eqref{eqn:def:nat_transform}.
 This commutation turns out to be exactly the concept of \emph{semi-conjugacy} in Dynamical systems theory.
 Since $\calT$ is a 1-object category, the natural transformation $\alpha$ has only 1 connecting morphism $\alpha_{\Omega}$.
 Thus without ambiguity and by reuse of notation, we denote the one and only connecting morphism of the natural transform $\alpha$ also as $\alpha$.
 If $\alpha$ is surjective, then the dynamics $\Phi'^t$ can be considered to be a partial measurement of the system which evolves autonomously.
 The following commuting diagram illustrates the case when $\Time = \num_0$

 One dynamical system may be contained in another, or may be a factor of the other.
 Both relations are special instances of the morphism \eqref{eqn:dp30x}.
 Thus recognizing the categorical structure of the collection of all time-$\calT$, $\calC$-dynamical systems also implicitly takes into accounts all these relations.
-See Table \ref{tab:TC} for a summary of various kinds of dynamical systems, all of which can be described as a functor category $\Functor{\Time}{\Context}$.
+At this point we make a technical assumption on the categorical nature of the context $\Context$ :

+\begin{Assumption} The context category $\Context$ is a topological concrete category, with $U : \Context \to \SetCat$ being its forgetful functor. \end{Assumption} The notion of a topological concrete category \cite[e.g.]{Herrlich1974topo1, herrlich1974topo2, brummer1984topological, DikranjanEtAl1988topo} extracts certain categorical / structural properties of $\Topo$ to enable a more general and abstract category in which several familiar notions of topology can be realized along with their usual properties.
+Thus while $\Topo$ remains an example of Assumption \ref{A:concrete}, other categories such as $\MeasCat$ are also examples.
+Throughout our discussion, several properties of such a category $\Context$ will be invoked, each capturing different aspects of topological space.
+Section \ref{sec:app:topo_cncrt} presents some technical details.

-Timeseries is not directly generated from a dynamical system, but from measurements made along trajectories of the dynamics.
+Time series is not directly generated from a dynamical system, but from measurements made along trajectories of the dynamics.
 To capture the data-generation process as a functor, we need to establish a category which combines dynamics as well as measurements.